Akil Baddoo Preview, Player Props: Tigers vs. Astros

 Akil Baddoo At The Plate

-- Baddoo has had at least one RBI in 21.7% of his games this year (18 of 83), with two or more RBI four times (4.8%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 21.4% of his games this season, Baddoo has driven in at least one run.
+In four of those games (4.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.